SovereignCloudStack/Design-Docs/overview_monitoring_architecture.md

 The objective of this document is to establish a common understanding of the monitoring architecture of the SCS stack.
 This document refers to various roles.
 These are defined in the [overall role definitions](https://github.com/SovereignCloudStack/Design-Docs/blob/master/terms_and_roles_identity_and_access_management.md).

-The SCS Stack is viewed upon in two layers: _infrastructure layer_ and the _container layer_.

 # Definitions

 The term _monitoring_ is used to describe methods that enable **Anomaly Detection**, provide